Becoming a committer

 A current committer nominates you by sending email to v8-committers@googlegroups.com containing:

-Once you get approval from the existing committers, we'll send you instructions for write access to Git.
-You'll also be added to v8-committers@googlegroups.com.
+Once you get approval from the existing committers, you are granted additional review permissions.
+You'll also be added to the mailing list v8-committers@googlegroups.com.

-In the worst case, this can drag out for two weeks.
+In the worst case, the process can drag out for two weeks.
 Keep writing patches!
 Even in the rare cases where a nomination fails, the objection is usually something easy to address like “more patches” or “not enough people are familiar with this person’s work.”

 Maintaining committer status #